What Do Federal Background Checks Look For? (All 14 Red Flags)

 Most FBI background check disqualifiers involve extreme crimes against the United States such as treason, sedition, and espionage.

-What if My E-QIP Background Check Failed?
+What If My E-QIP Background Check Failed?

 In most cases, failing the e-QIP check will mean the individual is disqualified for consideration for the position.
 However, individuals should reach out to the agency that requested the check to see if it is possible to find out why the check failed.
 In the case of investigations for certain clearance levels, they may not disclose the reason.